damast93/fun/README.md

     true 1 2

-results in an error, as `true` not a callable `func` but just a `Bool` object.
+results in an error, as `true` not a callable `function` but just a `Bool` object.
 For the core types, similar type-checking functions `int!`, `unit?` etc. exist but unwrap nothing, just returning the very same object instead.

 # Sweet sweet extensions